 Dalmatia Sailing Routes

 After my visit, Fortuna will be sailing from Split to Dubrovnik, with stops on Hvar, Vis, and Korčula along the way.
 They will tailor the itinerary and activities to suit the group aboard.
 Besides cultural sightseeing, they’ll occasionally drop anchor in secluded bays, nap, swim, and enjoy Fortuna’s water toys.
-These include stand-up paddleboards (SUP’s), a tandem kayak, an inflatable doughnut tube, banana float, and snorkeling gear.
-“We want guests to appreciate freedom, to forget about the time of day, to relax, discover and enjoy”, concludes Stipe.
+These include stand-up paddleboards (SUPs), a tandem kayak, an inflatable doughnut tube, a banana float, and snorkeling gear.
+“We want guests to appreciate freedom, to forget about the time of day, to relax, discover, and enjoy,” concludes Stipe.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.